NW516/simple-react-express-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I followed a tutorial to set up the Express server using Node, create the basic React app and wire up the UI to the back end.
+I plan to add some more functionality to this project to make it a bit more interesting.

 ## Available Scripts